APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 Customizing Behavior
 --------------------------
-The Mock middleware examines your Swagger API, determines what it thinks is the _intended_ behavior, and then performs that behavior.
+The Mock middleware examines your OpenAPI definition, determines what it thinks is the _intended_ behavior, and then performs that behavior.
 This includes sending a response to the client, which ends the request.
 For this reason, it usually makes sense for the Mock middleware to come __last__ in your app's middleware pipeline.
 So if it's the last middleware in the pipeline, then how are you supposed to add additional custom logic?
 There are a few different ways:

 ### Default and example responses